Estimated Reading Time: 7 Minutes

 To ensure Patch management is successful, the following process should generally be adhered to:

 Evaluate Patch – Test patch – Approve patch – Deploy patch – Verify Deployment

 Hardware patching is rolled out by Spector engineers once they have been tested and Verified, to ensure that it will not cause errors.
 Critical third-party software patches are monitored by Spector engineers who advise clients when patching is required.
 We can conduct all of this in the background, so it will not hurt productivity.

 Second only to its employees, a company’s most important asset is its data.
 It is therefore critical that data remains confidential, authentic and available throughout its life cycle.
 For this reason, a Cyber Security company will always have it as one of its priorities.
 Back up is the process of copying data and storing it to prevent loss of vital company information.
-What is less well-known and just as important, is the concept of Disaster Recovery: the act of restoring these copies to a live environment.
+What is less well-known and just as important, is the concept of Disaster Recovery: the act of resuming business activities after an incident; which includes restoring these copies to a live environment.
 In short, this implies knowing how long it will take for your systems to be back up and running again, and how much data has been lost in this process.
 Disaster Recovery is crucial so stay tuned for a further article on this topic very soon.